 Our partners in Mali

 ACORD collaborates with local non-governmental organisations that demonstrate high levels of competence and capacity.
+These include AZHAR, GREFFA as well as many smaller organisations.
 This way, ACORD can effectively contribute to the development of capacities and expertise in the partner organisation.
 International NGOs are also important to ACORD's Africa-wide response to programmatic interests.
-Partnerships and alliance building processes are coordinated through the regional office in Mali.
+Partnerships and alliance building processes are coordinated through the office in Mali.

-ACORD has worked closely with Oxfam Intermon to campaign for economic justice for small holders.
-ACORD in Mali receives valuable support from Caritas Suisse, CCFD-Terre Solidaire, CIDA, the Dutch Government's FLOW programme and Jersey Overseas Aid.
+ACORD has worked with Oxfam Intermon to campaign for economic justice for small holders.
+ACORD in Mali receives valuable support from Caritas Suisse, CCFD-Terre Solidaire, CIDA, the Dutch Government's FLOW programme, Jersey Overseas Aid, UN Women and the United Nations Peace Building Fund.

 Photos, videos and publications